Chapter 24. Creating whole-disk images

-- The base URL of the Satellite server to register Overcloud nodes.
-Use the Satellite’s HTTP URL and not the HTTPS URL for this parameter.
+- The base URL of the Satellite server to register overcloud nodes.
+Use the Satellite HTTP URL and not the HTTPS URL for this parameter.
 For example, use http://satellite.example.com and not https://satellite.example.com.

-Gives the hostname of the subscription service to use.
-The default is for the Red Hat Customer Portal at
+Sets the host name of the subscription service to use.
+The default host name is for the Red Hat Customer Portal at

 subscription.rhn.redhat.com.
-If using a Red Hat Satellite 6 server, set this parameter to the hostname of your Satellite server.
+If you use a Red Hat Satellite 6 server, set this parameter to the host name of your Satellite server.

-- Gives the user name for the account that registers the image.
+- Sets the user name for the account that registers the image.

 Use the following set of example commands to export a set of environment variables and temporarily register a local QCOW2 image to the Red Hat Customer Portal: